netdata/go.d.plugin/modules/phpfpm/README.md

-# phpfpm
+# PHP-FPM monitoring with Netdata

 [`PHP-FPM`](https://php-fpm.org/) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.

-This module will monitor one or more `php-fpm` instances depending on configuration.
+This module will monitor one or more `php-fpm` instances, depending on your configuration.

 ## Requirements